pokidovea/immobilus/README.md

 * time.strftime()

 ## Usage
-It is necessary to import *immobilus* first time before import of datetime.
+It is necessary to import *immobilus* first time before import of time functions.
 For example, place `import immobilus` into root `conftest.py` file if you use [pytest](https://pypi.python.org/pypi/pytest).
 Then you can import it even after datetime imports.

 #### As context manager
 ```python